simritt/Food/README.md

-# Food
+# Restaurant's Website Design
-Front look of a website for a FOOD app (using html, css and js)
+Frontend of a website for a restaurant named - FOOD (using html, css and js)